Iris-Black/Iris-Black.github.io/_posts/2022-01-13-BOW-Conversation-&-Feature-Articles.md

 - Use of images
 	- Induces empathy
     ![](https://images.theconversation.com/files/186841/original/file-20170920-16445-11lhmre.jpg?ixlib=rb-1.1.0&q=45&auto=format&w=600&h=400&fit=crop&dpr=1)
+    - Gives details that words may fail to give - makes those details more impactful
+    	- Details such as the state of the environment and the belongings of said people, and their fear from understood from their poses.

 #### Feature 2

+- Word choice

 #### Feature 3

 ### Global Issue(s)
 1. Effects of colonialism halting the development of Post-colony countries